All Episodes

 Those are Democrats you just heard from there.

-But there's no Maxime Waters said it.
+But there's no, Maxime Waters said it.

-Maxine Waters.
+Maxime Waters.

 I don't know what else to say after this.

-You know, this all got passed.
+You know, this all got past.

-And then Robbie Mook's analytics and data weren't successful, and they're desperately trying to come up with a narrative.
+And they're desperately trying to come up with a narrative.

 How is it that they lost to Donald Trump?